s7u512/NSSO-77-SAS/00_Instructions.md

 ## 1. Requirements

-1. Download and Install R: You can download and install R from [here](https://cloud.r-project.org/).
-We recommend downloading and installing an Integrated Development Environment for R. We used [RStudio](https://posit.co/products/open-source/rstudio/) in our exercise.
+1. Download and Install [R](https://cloud.r-project.org/).
+Downloading and installing an Integrated Development Environment (IDE) for R such as [RStudio](https://posit.co/products/open-source/rstudio/) is highly recommended.

-2. Download the Data: Get the raw data and other documentation for this survey.
-We have provided some links for this in the [README file](https://github.com/s7u512/NSSO-77-SAS/blob/main/README.md), but you may need to find different links at the time of viewing this.
+2. Obtain the Data: Get the raw data and other documentation for this survey.
+Some links to download this data are provided in the [README file](https://github.com/s7u512/NSSO-77-SAS/blob/main/README.md), but the process might be different at the time of your vieweing.

-NSSO provides the unit level data as fixed width text files.
-The data is split into multiple levels for each visit (There are two visits).
-Download everything.
-NSSO also provides a spreadsheet that contains the layout information.
-This includes the widths of different variables and their names, the information contained in each level, and some other less relevant information.
+NSSO used to provide the unit level data as fixed width text files.
+The data was split into multiple levels for each visit (There are two visits).
+It is a good idea to have everything even though in this exercise only Levels 01, 02, 03, 04, 07, 08, 11, and 12 are used owing to the limited scope.
+NSSO also provided a spreadsheet that contained information about the layout of the fixed width data.
+This included information such as the variables contained in each level, the widths of different variables and their names, and some other less relevant information.

-3. Prepare lists: In the future I will be documenting how to use the documentation to prepare the lists that we have prepared and provided in this repo to help with the analysis.
-For now you can use the lists I have already provided.
-However, I strognly suggest the beginner to go through the documentation provided along with the unit level data to prepare these lists.
+3. Prepare lists: In the future I will document how to use NSSO's documentation to prepare some lists provided in this repo to help with estimation.
+For now the lists I have provided can suffice.
+However, I strognly suggest the beginner to go through NSSO's documentation to prepare these lists themselves.

 ## 2. Folder Structure

 Decide on a working directory (a folder/directory in which you will do the work).
-For example I used `/home/user/Desktop/SAS2019` for my exercise.
+For example I will use `/home/user/Desktop/SAS2019` as the working directory.
 The scripts provided here assume the following folder structure in the working directory:

 - `/home/user/Desktop/SAS2019/Raw Data`: All the raw data are stored here, including all levels from both visits.
 - `/home/user/Desktop/SAS2019/Output`: This can be an empty folder to begin with.
 It will get populated with all the calculated data frames in the form of .csv and .RData files as we execute the scripts.